AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 ## Generating and running some tests

-One of the main components that a LibAFL-based fuzzer uses is the State, a container of the data that is evolved during the fuzzing process, such as the Corpus of inputs.
+One of the main components that a LibAFL-based fuzzer uses is the State, a container of the data that is evolved during the fuzzing process.
+Includes all State, such as the Corpus of inputs, the current rng state, and potential Metadata for the testcases and run.
-In our main so we create a basic State instance like the following:
+In our `main` we create a basic State instance like the following:

 ```rust,ignore
 // create a State from scratch